 When a Yellow Fever Certificate for Travelers to Uganda

-Yellow Fever Certificate Requirement for Travelers to Uganda: Presently all incoming visitors need to prove with a World Health Organization immunization certificate that they have been inoculated.
+Yellow Fever Certificate Requirement for Travelers to Uganda: Presently, all incoming visitors need to prove with a World Health Organization immunization certificate that they have been inoculated.
 There are some rare exceptions which are listed below.
-The Present Reality for Travelers to Uganda, including those going on a Safari with us is that they will have to WHO Yellow Fever Certificate that shows that they have been immunized, or a valid letter of medical exemption.
+The Present Reality for Travelers to Uganda, including those going on a Safari with us is that they will have to WHO Yellow Fever Certificate that shows that they have been immunized, or a valid letter of the medical exemption.

-Angola had an outbreak of Yellow Fever – other African Countries began to implement the Yellow Fever Inoculation and certificate requirement without which you cannot enter Uganda unless you are immunized at the point of entry such as Entebbe International Airport and you pay for it, the irony of that is that the immunization will be not effective until 10 days later, meaning that you are in Uganda without protection.
+Angola had an outbreak of Yellow Fever – other African Countries began to implement the Yellow Fever Inoculation and certificate requirement without which you cannot enter Uganda unless you are immunized at the point of entry such as Entebbe International Airport and you pay for it, the irony of that is that the immunization will be not active until 10 days later, meaning that you are in Uganda without protection.
 It is best that you are immunized in your country of residence before you come to Uganda.

 The Inoculation is now good for a lifetime and is necessary to travel to the parts of the world that are part of the world-wide Yellow Fever Zone which spans the Globe and includes Uganda.

-The Good News is this – There are no reported cases of Yellow Fever in Uganda and there have been none for some years.
-Uganda is Yellow Fever Free and to keep it that way the Yellow Fever Immunization Certificate is required for entry.
+The Good News is this – There are no reported cases of Yellow Fever in Uganda, and there have been none for some years.
+Uganda is Yellow Fever Free, and to keep it that way, the Yellow Fever Immunization Certificate is required for entry.

 Yellow Fever Certificate for Travelers to Uganda:

-All Visitors to Uganda are now required to have a valid Yellow Fever Immunization Card from the world health organization – which means you must be immunized and that you should do so 10 to 30 days prior to your Ugandan Arrival.
+All Visitors to Uganda are now required to have a valid Yellow Fever Immunization Card from the world health organization – which means you must be immunized and that you should do so 10 to 30 days before your Ugandan Arrival.
 It will also help you enter other East African countries.
 A yellow fever immunization is good for a lifetime.

 Currently in 2019, arriving passengers without vaccination cards are vaccinated at their own cost (about USD 40) and issued the international vaccination card.
 Uganda does not isolate un-vaccinated passengers on arrival as some countries do.
 The below extra measure steps will help such visitors to Uganda.